MariaDB Server is available for installation on macOS (formerly Mac OS X) via the Homebrew package manager.

 After installation, start MariaDB Server:

-To auto-start MariaDB Server, use Homebrew's services functionality, which integrates with macOS launchctl:
+To auto-start MariaDB Server, use Homebrew's services functionality, which configures auto-start with the launchctl utility from launchd:

 brew services start mariadb